France relies on transformation for water

 However, the Disneyland Pairs golf course (photo above) is also considered a prominent example of the use of industrial water.
 At the amusement park, a water treatment plant has already been ensuring that wastewater from the resort is reused since 2013.
 Since 2018, it can also be used for irrigation of the golf course because the phosphorus levels in the water can be controlled.

-The effort by golf courses to increase irrigation with non-potable water is not only supported by the French Golf Federation, but also fits into the water plan announced by President Emmanuel Macron on March 30.
+The efforts of golf courses to increase irrigation with service water are not only supported by the French Golf Federation, but also fit in with the water plan announced by President Emmanuel Macron in 2023.
 By 2030, at least ten percent of wastewater is to be reused.
 According to Macron, it is currently less than one percent.
 By comparison, more than 75 percent of all wastewater in Israel was already treated in 2015 and used as graywater in agriculture to irrigate plantations and fields.

 The conversion is expensive and takes time

-“This process takes a long time and it’s expensive,” Maximilien Lambert soberly notes.
+“This process takes a long time and is expensive,” Maximilien Lambert states matter-of-factly.
 “It’s not fast.”
 Permits have to be issued, financing set up.
 “We’re trying to respond to public pressure,” he explains.
 “Last year during the drought, the French golf industry was repeatedly accused of being an industry without a sense of responsibility.”
 An accusation that the association wants to counter with constant information of its members, ongoing data collection.
 All this is not easy.
 It takes time.
 But Maximilien Lambert knows: The process is inevitable.